marimeireles/noise_masking/README.md

 Ensure the `amixer` and `sox` utilities are correctly set up and configured for your audio hardware for the script to function as expected.

-It's only been tested on my machine... you might need to fine-tune the script a bit for your system and audio devices.
+It's only been tested on our machines... you might need to fine-tune the script a bit for your system and audio devices.